Vasav-Y/KRSSG-Tasks/README.md

-			After this traffic.py will run for 1 time step and clear the traffic If more car has to entered, enter them the same way as before If no more cars has to be entered then enter ‘-1’ in both the inputs where client asks the number of straight and right going cars
+			After this traffic.py will run for 1 time step and clear the traffic If more car has to entered, enter them the same way as before If no more cars has to be entered then enter â€˜-1â€™ in both the inputs where client asks the number of straight and right going cars
 			Then traffic.py will run until all the traffic is resolved

-	•	WithoutBonus-
+	â€¢	WithoutBonus-
-			First enter the input of cars in the file input.txt and then run traffic.py It will ask the number of time steps for which input will be given enter the number of lines in input.txt Then traffic.py will run until all the traffic is resolved **If running this in Vscode then keep input.txt and traffic.py in the same folder and open only that folder in vscode and run traffic.py because otherwise you’ll have to change the path of input.txt in reading it from traffic.py accordingly
+			First enter the input of cars in the file input.txt and then run traffic.py It will ask the number of time steps for which input will be given enter the number of lines in input.txt Then traffic.py will run until all the traffic is resolved **If running this in Vscode then keep input.txt and traffic.py in the same folder and open only that folder in vscode and run traffic.py because otherwise youâ€™ll have to change the path of input.txt in reading it from traffic.py accordingly

+Task_3-> This contains the two images on which we had to draw path in the images folder and two python files
+	The python file rrt_star_connect.py contains the code for the path generation between the source and destination points of the image
+	To generate the path first we will need to enter the x and y coordinates of source as well as destination which can be found using the coordinates.py file
+	First run the coordinates.py file to find the coordinates of the source and destination Then run the rrt_star_connect.py file and enter the coordinates of source and destination and the image having the path will be shown usign opencv
+	In the image the blue line joining the source and destination gives us a short path between them Cyan blue circles tell us that they are part of source tree Yellow circles tell us that they are part of destination tree